Select an article on this page.

 The want of maize is very much felt at Hobart Town just now.

-It is to be regretted that the climate of that fine Colony is in congenial to the growth of an article so absolutely necessary for animal and other uses.
+climate of that fine Colony is in congenial to the

 The Sydney Gazette and New South Wales Advertiser Thursday 3 June 1824